 Each year NSDC encourages all schools, community groups, workplaces and individuals to commemorate the anniversary of this important event in Australia's history.

 We encourage everyone to engage in events that mark the Anniversary of the Apology.
 For Australia's Aboriginal and Torres Strait Islander Peoples, this date holds deep meaning.

-This year the Healing Foundation is holding a concert at Melbourne’s Sidney Myer Music Bowl to celebrate the Apology Anniversary on 13 February 2014.
-It will bring Indigenous and non-Indigenous performers together in a shared vision of unity for all Australians and is sure to be spectacular!
+This year the Healing Foundation held a concert at Melbourne’s Sidney Myer Music Bowl to celebrate the Apology Anniversary on 13 February 2014.
+It brought Indigenous and non-Indigenous performers together in a shared vision of unity for all Australians and was a spectacular success!

 Some ideas to help you plan your event

 You could hold a commemorative assembly, ceremony, concert, picnic or storytelling event.